aplteam/Tatin/docs/SyntaxReference.md

 `identifiers` must be a simple character vector, specifying one or more comma-separated packages (items).

-Items must be one of:
+Each item must be one of:

 * an HTTP request for a package
 * a ZIP file holding a package